oneapi-src/oneDAL/docs/source/onedal/topics/prerequisites.rst

 prebuilt |short_name| libraries can be found in the :file:`<install_dir>/daal/<version>/redist` directory.

-The dependencies needed to build examples with DPC++ extensions API are:
+The dependencies needed to build examples with DPC++ extensions:

 - |dpcpp_comp|_ 2021.1-beat10 release or later (for DPC++ support)
 - OpenCL™ runtime 1.2 or later (to run the DPC++ runtime)